DataAction/AdoNetCore.AseClient/README.md

 * Performance equivalent to or better than that of `Sybase.AdoNet4.AseClient` provided by SAP.
 This should be possible as we are eliminating the COM and OLE DB layers from this driver.
 * Target all versions of .NET Core (1.0, 1.1, 2.0, and 2.1 when it is released)
 * Should work with [Dapper](https://github.com/StackExchange/Dapper) at least as well as the .NET 4 client
-* There is an exception to the parity intent, **connection strings**: We may not implement *all* existing options, as some may not be relevant to our client
-  * When we do implement a connection string option, the option name will be the same as the existing name

 ## Note:
 In theory, since we're implementing TDS 5.0, this client might work with other Sybase-produced databases, but the scope for now is just ASE.